Skip to main content

 For example, a pH neutral hay meadow in the south west of England won’t have the same community as a neutral hay meadow in the Lake District .
 We have also left out species which are very geographically specific.
 So, if you have an unusual site with potential to support a rare habitat, then contact us for more bespoke list.

-These lists divide the species into Groups 1, 2 and 3, in order of their fussiness to levels of fertility and difficulty establishing from seed-introduction.
+These lists divide the species into Groups 1, 2 and 3, in order of both their difficulty establishing from seed-introduction, and their tolerance to high soil-nutrient levels.

-• Group 1 – fertility-tolerant and easy to establish from seed
+• Group 1 – tolerant of higher nutrient levels and easy to establish from seed

-• Group 2 – moderate fertility, moderate colonisers from seed
+• Group 2 – tolerant of moderate nutrient levels, moderate colonisers from seed

 • Group 3 – poor colonisers, sensitive and poor soils only, may need introducing via established plugs